Why India is Poised to Lead in AI Enablement

-Discover why Cognizant's Chief AI Officer believes India is uniquely positioned to lead in AI enablement, thanks to its deep technology foundation and skilled digital workforce.
+Discover why Cognizant's Chief AI Officer believes India is uniquely positioned to lead in artificial intelligence development, thanks to its tech-savvy population and robust digital infrastructure.

 Key Points

-- India possesses a unique advantage in AI enablement due to its robust technology infrastructure and a large pool of digitally skilled professionals.
+- India's strong technology foundation and digitally skilled population give it a unique advantage in AI enablement.

-- Despite the rise of AI-generated code, software developers will remain crucial for building modular systems and ensuring the quality of AI outputs.
+- Despite AI generating more code, software developers remain crucial for building modular systems and evaluating AI outputs.

-- Cognizant has repositioned itself as an 'AI builder' company, focusing on enabling enterprises to adopt and implement artificial intelligence technologies effectively.
+- Cognizant has repositioned itself as an 'AI builder' company, focusing on enabling enterprises to adopt AI technologies.

-- Cognizant is prioritising upskilling its employees and fostering an 'AI-first' culture to leverage AI systems across various functions, including coding.
+- Cognizant is embedding AI internally and upskilling employees to foster an 'AI-first' culture.

-- The proportion of AI-generated code within Cognizant is increasing, demonstrating the growing integration of AI in software development processes.
+- The proportion of AI-generated code within Cognizant is increasing, demonstrating the growing impact of AI in software development.

 India has a "unique" position in AI enablement due to its deep technology foundation and large pool of people who understand digital systems and processes, according to Babak Hodjat, Chief AI Officer at Cognizant.